Goal 6: Clean Water and Sanitation

 Water and sanitation around the world and why we need your support

 By EMMA ELMS

 Having to go to the loo outdoors – often in public - is part of daily life for the 55% of people worldwide without a clean, safe toilet at home*.
-To mark the launch of UN Goal 06: Clean Water and Sanitation, we reveal the truth about water, toilets and hygiene around the world
+To mark the launch of #TOGETHERLIVE Mexico, we reveal the truth about water, toilets and hygiene around the world.

 1. We take running water for granted

-In Brazil, nearly 8% of the urban population doesn’t have access to clean water and only half of Brazil’s population has a clean, safe toilet at home, according to figures we’ve interpreted on ‘safely managed sanitation’ from the World Health Organisation (WHO) and UNICEF.
+In Mexico, over half the population doesn’t have access to clean water at home and only half the population has a clean, safe toilet at home*, according to 2017 figures we’ve interpreted on ‘safely managed sanitation’ from the World Health Organisation (WHO) and UNICEF.

-Being able to wash your hands regularly is vital in the battle to protect yourself and those around you from COVID-19, so having access to clean water is a global emergency.
-In Brazil alone, the virus has killed over 170,000 people, making it one of the worst affected countries in the world.
+Being able to wash your hands regularly is vital in the battle to protect yourself and those around you from COVID-19, so having access to clean, running water at home is a global emergency.
+In Mexico alone, there have been over two million cases of COVID-19 so far and nearly 200,000 deaths from the virus.

 2. Over 800,000 people are killed a year by diseases linked to water and poor sanitation